MicrosoftDocs/cross-device/project-rome-docs/Android/api-reference/RemoteSystemStatusType.md

+---
+title: RemoteSystemStatusType
+description: Contains the values that describe a remote system's status type for the purpose of filtered discovery.
+keywords: microsoft, windows, project rome, android api reference
+---

 # RemoteSystemStatusType enum
-Contains the values that describe a remote system's status type, for the purpose of filtered discovery.
+Contains the values that describe a remote system's status type for the purpose of filtered discovery.
 This is a simplification of the [**RemoteSystemStatus**](RemoteSystemStatus.md) enumeration and is used to construct a [**RemoteSystemStatusTypeFilter**](RemoteSystemStatusTypeFilter.md) object.

 ## Fields